boisgera/bitstream/mkdocs/types.md

     >>> stream
     0101

-The second argument to the `write` method -- the type information -- can also be specified with the keyword argument `type`:
+Alternatively, specify the data type `bool` as a a keyword argument:

     >>> stream = BitStream()
     >>> stream.write(False, type=bool)